nicolasparada/blog/content/posts/passwordless-auth-server.md

 That's all the code.
 Build it and test it yourself.
 You can try a live demo [here](https://go-passwordless-demo.herokuapp.com/).

 If you have problems about `Blocked script execution because the document's frame is sandboxed and the 'allow-scripts' permission is not set.` after clicking the magic link on mailtrap, try doing a right click + 'Open link in new tab'.
 This is a security thing where the mail content is "[sandboxed](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#attr-sandbox)".
+I had this problem sometimes, but only on `localhost`.
+I think you should be fine once you deploy the server with `https://`.

 Please leave any issues on the [GitHub repo](https://github.com/nicolasparada/go-passwordless-demo) or feel free to send PRs 👍